Finite Key Security of the Extended B92 Protocol

 5. Assuming the abort flag is not set, parties perform error correction (EC), leaking at most $\leakEC$ bits and finally privacy amplification (PA), hashing the resulting raw key registers (the error corrected $A_Z$ and $B_P$ registers) to $\ell$-bits.

-Our main result is to show that the min entropy in the $A_Z$ register is ``high,'' or at least bounded by a function of $\mathcal{S}$, $n_0$ and the classical strategy $\samp$.
+Our main result is to show that the min entropy in the $A_Z$ register, before error correction and privacy amplification, but after discarding systems, is ``high,'' or at least bounded by a function of $\mathcal{S}$, $n_0$ and the classical strategy $\samp$.
 In particular, consider the following function:

 where, above, $\pi_d:\{0,1\}^{\num_0(d)}\times\{0,1\}^{\num_1(d)}\rightarrow\{0,1\}^n$ is a permutation that places the first input into the those bits of the output string where $d$ is zero and places the second input to those bits of the output string where $d=1$.
-For example, if $d = 01011$, then $\pi_d(ab, cde) = acbde$.
+For example, if $d = 01011$, then:

 Our main result, below, shows that if one can bound the above function, then one can derive a bound on the quantum min entropy of Alice's measurements on those systems not discarded.
 Bounding the above function will depend on the sampling strategy; for many, however, it turns out that the set behaves nicely, as we show in Section \ref{sec:application:b92}.
 For example, a common sampling function is the Hamming weight, which is permutation invariant, and thus simplifies the above expression.
 The above description of the function, however, works for any multi-party sampling strategy (and thus any protocol that can be modeled by such a strategy and the above described experiment).